giuliowaitforitdavide/recsyslearn/CONTRIBUTING.md

 ## Improving The Documentation

 Improvements to the documentation are always welcome.
 If you want to contribute to the documentation, you can do so by editing the files in the [docs](./docs) folder.
 The documentation is written in [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) and built with [Sphinx](https://www.sphinx-doc.org/en/master/).
 The documentation is manually (for the moment) built and published on [Read the Docs](https://recsyslearn.readthedocs.io) when changes are made to the `master` branch.
-To locally test the documentation, after installing all the [dependencies](./docs/requirements_dev.txt) and then use the following commands:
+To locally test the documentation, first install all the [dependencies](./docs/requirements.txt) and then use the following commands:

 ```bash
   $ cd docs